shivanshb828/shivanshb828/README.md

 # Shivansh Bansal

-Studying CS + Computational Biology @ UCLA · Building at the intersection of Applied AI, Machine Learning, and Biology
+Building at the intersection of Applied AI, Machine Learning, and Biology

 ---